Splintered Ukrainian city braces for new battle with Russia

 “It is emotionally difficult.
 You see how people are dying and being harmed.
 But nevertheless, I understand that this is my job and that nobody but myself and the people around me can do” it.

-More and more, Lyakh is among the first responders at the scene of bombardments.
-Associated Press journalists following the mayor recently witnessed what authorities described as a cluster bomb attack on a residential area.
-One person was killed and several others wounded.

-The mayor says that shelling now occurs at least four or five times a day, and the use of cluster munitions increased in the last week.
-Although he remains optimistic that Ukrainian forces can keep the enemy at bay, he is also clear-sighted about his options.

-One morning last week, Lyakh paid a visit to an apartment building that was shelled overnight.
-Most of the windows were blown out, doors were broken wide open and a power line severed.
+One morning last week, Lyakh paid a visit to an apartment block that had been shelled overnight.
+Most of the windows in the building were blown out, doors were broken wide open and a power line severed.

-The same building was bombed in 2014, leaving a gaping hole on the sixth floor, and many residents suffered broken bones.
+The same building was bombed in 2014, when the shell left a gaping hole on the sixth floor, and many residents suffered broken bones.

-Andrey, a 37-year-old factory worker who has lived in the building for 20 years, recalled the bombing and occupation.
+Andrey, a 37-year-old factory worker who has lived in the building for 20 years, recalls the bombing and occupation.
 He said separatist forces “did and took what they liked.”

 People in his circle have different opinions about Russia.